 The estimated number of measles cases in 2020 was 7.5 million globally, with major outbreaks occurring in 26 countries.
 However, compared with 2019, the reported measles cases decreased by more than 80 percent in 2020.

-This could also be attributed to a decrease in measles surveillance with the lowest number of specimens sent for laboratory testing in over a decade, the report said.
+The report said this could also be attributed to a decrease in measles surveillance with the lowest number of specimens sent for laboratory testing in over a decade.

 Poor measles monitoring, testing, and reporting can jeopardize countries’ ability to prevent outbreaks of this highly infectious disease.